aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 .. image::  Resources/Other/CompoundSets/Images/SetMappingDeclarations.png

-.. caution:: When you use copy and paste on the section ``Set Mapping Declarations`` of the runtime library, the copied section will still contain references to the runtime indices.
-A subsequent restart of your application will have compilation errors.
+.. caution:: Using Copy/Paste on the section ``Set Mapping Declarations`` of the runtime library might seem simpler than the sub steps 2 - 4 above.
+However, when you do that, the copied section will still contain references to the runtime indexes.
+A subsequent restart of your application will have compilation errors as the compound indexes still referencing the runtime library are not present upon first compilation.

+.. _Section_Conversion_Copy_Input_Cases:

 Conversion step 4: Copy the input cases
 ---------------------------------------